rellfy/openai/README.md

   functions should be accessed from their own modules.
 - Environmental variables should be the prioitized method of authentication, but you shouldn't be forced to do things this way.
+  (Currently, you kind of are, because the API key is needed during compile-time.)
 - This is a LIBRARY, not a WRAPPER!
   The goal here isn't to just give some basic wrapper functions for making HTTP requests, it's to "rust-ify" things.
 We want to create the illusion that the OpenAI API was made in Rust first!